 Is The Australorp Right For You?

-They are tolerant of a wide range of temperatures and types of weather – from hot climates such as Australia to cooler places such as the American mid-West.
+They tolerate a wide range of temperatures and types of weather – from hot climates such as Australia to cooler places such as the American mid-West.
 This bird really is an all-rounder as far as the weather goes.

 The Australorp is a delightful bird to have in your flock.

-The Australorp is a delightful, quiet bird to have in your flock.
-They aren’t flighty or noisy, are cold hardy, make good flock-mates and lay an abundance of delicious eggs…
+It is a delightful, quiet bird to have in your flock.
+They aren’t flighty or noisy, are cold hardy, make good flock-mates, and lay an abundance of delicious eggs…

 Who could want for more?